Security of Payment Definitions ACT

 "Payment Schedule" is the response served by a Respondent to a payment claim.
 It must identify the payment claim to which it relates and state the amount of the payment claim, if any, that the Respondent proposes to make [section 16].

-"Progress Payment" is a payment to which a person is entitled including a "milestone" payment, a single or one-off payment or the final payment for construction work or supplying related goods and services [section 10].
+"Progress Payment" is a payment to which a person is entitled including a payment that is based on an event or date, a single or one-off payment or the final payment for construction work or supplying related goods and services [section 10].

 "Related Goods and Services", in relation to construction work, includes materials, components, plant or material forming part of, or for use in connection with, the construction of any building, structure or work; and services including the provision of labour, professional services and related goods and services [section 8].